FinalDoom/FFXI-FishingForm/readme.rst

 you must equip appropriate bait and rod before clicking start.
 The lists under the start button will be populated with fish that have been found in your area, with your bait and rod.
 As new fish are encountered, they will be added to the list.
-However, unless the "unknowns?" checkbox is checked, fish not in the "wanted" list will be released.
+However, unless the "unknowns?" checkbox is checked, all fish fish not in the "wanted" list will be released.
 Items and monsters will also be released according to options set in Options>Fight.

 Fish may be moved between the "wanted" and "unwanted" lists by double clicking the fish name.
 They may also be renamed by right clicking and selecting rename.
 Monsters are given sequential names, eg.